On this page:

 - To make sure the errors are significant enough to need attention, the student must have made at least 3 errors in the category, and those errors must be at least 10% of the total trials taken in that category

-Choose from two error reports:
+For the Flash-based components, choose from two error reports:

 - Errors – Selected Date Range.
 Lists the student's errors in each exercise (if any) for the selected date range.